 - Our Recommendations:

-- Before starting your trek, we recommend the training to improve fitness levels, visiting your doctor and having a complete medical check before booking this hike.
+- Before starting your trek, we recommend the training to improve fitness levels, visit your doctor, and have a complete medical check before booking this hike.

 - The fitter and more prepared you are, the more you will enjoy your trek, please take some time to do some training.
 Ensure you keep well hydrated.
 Walk each day with a relaxed, happy attitude.
 If you are not prepared for a 4-day hike, the 2 Day short hike version is still great and impressive and demands less effort.
 If you would like to take it easy as much as possible and relax ... simply book an overnight tour by train or Deluxe Vistadome Train tour or the exclusive Bingham Train and have an early guided tour to explore the citadel on your own for classic pictures.